Launched in 2013, Slack continues to grow at a heady pace, boasting 10 million daily active users and 85,000 paid customers.

 Workplace by Facebook vs. Slack: pricing

 As mentioned, both tools have Freemium plans.
 When it comes to paid pricing models, Workplace is obviously more cost-effective.
-The tool charges $3 per user, per month for its Business Plan, while Slack’s Standard plan starts at $6.67 per user, per month.
-Plus Plan costs $12.50 per user, per month within annual subscription.
+The tool charges $8 per user, per month for its Enterprise Plan, while Slack’s Business plan starts at $12.50 per user, per month.

 Workplace by Facebook vs. Slack: signing up